UPDATE: May 12, 2020

 Avanan's Search and Destroy feature ends reply-all email storms and quarantines threats from compromised accounts.

 Avanan’s Search and Destroy feature can annihilate a reply-all email storm in seconds.
 Search for the initial sender and subject of the email that started the reply-all email storm, and create a policy to move, delete, or edit all emails in the email chain.
 Voila!
+Now you know how to stop reply-all email chains.
 Peace has been restored to every inbox.